krakend/krakend-documentation/configuration/structure.md

 ### Example file

 Check [this larger sample file](https://github.com/devopsfaith/krakend-ce/blob/master/krakend.json) (distributed with KrakenD) where you can see an example on how to modify the application headers, configure the circuit breaker or apply rate limits.

+### Advanced tips for shorter configurations
+To keep shorter configuration files, and easier to read, have a look at the best practices to do [housekeeping of your configuration files](/blog/housekeeping-configuration-file/)